 Let’s import data from an Excel Workbook on OneDrive to Google Sheets.

-2. Set up your data source
+- Set up source

-3. Set up your data destination
+- Set up destination

 How to transfer Excel files with multiple sheets to Google Sheets

-Synchronize your Excel files stored on Dropbox with Google Sheets
+Excel stored on Dropbox to Google Sheets

 Do I need to sync Excel with Google Sheets?